-We conducted a scoping review to identify and analyze toxicological and epidemiological studies on biomonitoring NP among nanomaterial exposed workers.Web of Science and PubMed search queried utilizing an identification, screening, eligibility, and inclusion algorithm based on the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines (Tricco et al. 2018).
-Subject searchincluded “nanoparticles”or “engineered nanomaterials,” “health effects,” “biological markers,” “biomarkers,” and “workers epidemiology.”(Table 1).
-Search restrictions included the English language,of publication (January 1, 2009–December 31, 2021), and peer-reviewed studies.
-In order to expand the scope and reduce the probability of missing relevant literature, the term “nanoparticles” was used in addition to “nanomaterials.”
-Two hundred eighty-six unique search retrievals for each search term were obtainedin both databases.
-Following the initial identification process, duplicate articles from different search terms were removed prior to starting the screening process.
+We run a systemic litererue search in two of the renowed databases i.e., Web of Science and PubMed, following the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines (Tricco et al. 2018).
+The keywords (terms) used, separately, or in combinations, for data extraction included “nanoparticles”or “engineered nanomaterials,” “health effects,” “biological markers,” “biomarkers,” and “workers epidemiology”(Table 1).
+The search strategy was restricted to litereture published in English language, in the peer-reviweed journals, , between the time period of January 1, 2009 andDecember 31, 2021. the term“nanoparticles” was also used as a spelling variat to “nanomaterials to increase the chances of identifying the relevant l records, .”
+All the selected keywords were helpful in securing two hundred eighty-six unique search results in both databases.
+Before initiating screeing process, all the duplicate enteries were removed from the relevant records.

 Table 1.
 Search terms and query results.